alinesayef/TwitterAPI-app/README.md

 # Disclaimer

-There is no guarantee that this application will work perfectly, it has been published in the spirit of benefiting the GitHub community.
+There is no guarantee that this application will work perfectly.
+It has been published in the spirit of benefiting the GitHub community.